mfdz/nvbw-osm-stop-comparison/README.md

 ```

 ### Python requirements
-Optionally, you might want to create a python environment to install needed libraries in an isolated enviroment:
+Optionally, you might want to create a python environment to install needed libraries in an isolated environment:

 ```sh
 > makevirtualenv nosc